harshkasyap/harshkasyap.github.io/projects.md

 ---

-📧 If you would like to collaborate or discuss any of these projects, feel free to
-<a href="mailto:harshkasyap@gmail.com">get in touch</a>.
+📧 If you would like to collaborate or discuss any of these projects, feel free to <a href="mailto:hkasyap.cse@iitbhu.ac.in">get in touch</a>.